-The Housing Authority will not consider retirement accounts and/or non-revocable trusts as part of the household asset limitation.
+The Housing Authority will not consider retirement accounts and non-revocable trusts as part of household assets.
 Excluded assets can be found at 24 CFR 5.603(b)(3) and (4).
 The Housing Authority will exercise its discretion to not enforce the asset limitations for annual recertifications.